 Eve – Secret Agent Productions

-Mentoring is for you – I am super flexible and want you to get the most out of your session.
-Generally speaking, mentoring sessions are done one-on-one, either at a coffee shop, at my home or at your home if within 20kms of Brisbane CBD.
+Mentoring sessions are specifically tailored for you.
+I am super flexible and want you to get the most out of your session.
+Generally speaking, mentoring sessions are done one-on-one, either at a coffee shop, via Zoom or Facetime, at my home or your home if within 20kms of Brisbane CBD.
 Sessions are completely driven by what you want to get out of it.
 If you’re unsure how long it may take to conduct one session, please email me for a quote.

 Please don’t hesitate to contact me if you have any questions about this whatsoever.